Skip to content

 In this file, the developer should change two things:

-1. The enumeration that is called SelfSchedulingScheme.
+1. The enumeration SelfSchedulingScheme.
 The developer will have to add a name for the new technique, e.g., MYTECH

 enum SelfSchedulingScheme { STATIC=0, SS, GSS, TSS, FAC2, TFSS, FISS, VISS, PLS, MSTATIC, MFSC, PSS, MYTECH };

-2. The function that is called getNextChunk().
-This function has a switch case that selects the mathematical formula that corresponds to the chosen scheduling method.
+2. The function getNextChunk().
+This function has a switch-case-statement that selects the mathematical formula that corresponds to the chosen scheduling method.
 The developer has to add a new case to handle the new technique.

 uint64_t getNextChunk(){